 Bicycles riders are like car drivers: they have the same rights as cars on the road but also have the same duties to follow the rules of the road.
-Like drivers of cars, bicycle riders must obey traffic lights, stop or yield signs, speed limits, and use appropriate lanes for turns.
+Like drivers of cars, bicycle riders must obey traffic lights, stop or yield signs, speed limits, and use lanes appropriately.

 Sometimes a bicycle rider travels at less than the normal speed of traffic.
 When that happens, the law requires the bicycle to ride as close as practicable to the right-hand curb or edge of the roadway.
 Drivers of automobiles, in turn, must leave at least three feet space between their vehicle and a bicycle when they are passing the bicycle.